bafg-bund/csl-tools/README.md

 #### Arguments
 - `format`: Specify the export format.
 Choose from:
-  - `thermo`: MSP/NIST export format (e.g., for importing to mzVault).
+  - `mzvault`: NIST/MSP export format (e.g., for importing to mzVault).
   - `envi`  : enviMass export format.
   - `mbank` : MassBank export format.
   - `sqlite`: SQLite export format (used to subset the CSL by a specific data source).